 Chill your mixing bowl and beaters by placing them in the freezer for 10-15 minutes before using.
 (A whisk attachment is preferable, but normal beaters work well too.)

-When ready, remove the bowl and beaters and pour in the cream and sugar.
-Using a mixer, begin by beating the cream on low speed for about 30 seconds (otherwise you’ll get splashed!).
-Then increase speed to high, continuing to beat until soft peaks form.
+When you’re ready to make the whipped cream, remove the bowl and beaters at attach them to the stand mixer.
+Pour in the cream and sugar.
+Then mix the cream on low speed for about 15 seconds (otherwise you’ll get splashed!).
+Then increase speed to high, continuing to mix until soft peaks form.

-Serve immediately, or refrigerate for up to 2 hours before serving.
+Serve immediately, or refrigerate in a sealed container for up to 1-2 hours.